-A is for arguments.
-Zach is also for arguments.
-That is, he believes that arguing is an essential part of any healthy relationship.
-According to Dr. Gottman’s research and the laws of the universe, it is critical for partners to learn to overcome disagreements, because disagreements are inevitable, and because the way that a couple works through them determines the outcome of their relationship.
+In the previous post, Zach Brittle began his Relationship Alphabet series with “A is for Arguments.”
+He believes that arguing is an essential part of any healthy relationship.
+According to Dr. John Gottman’s research, it is critical for partners to learn to overcome disagreements.
+Disagreements are inevitable.
+The way that a couple works through them determines the outcome of their relationship.

 Not listening to these messages predicts negative outcomes.

 When you are out of touch with yourself, you can fall out of touch with others.
 You risk growing so distant from your partner that you forget how to connect and even how to argue well.

 By engaging in proactive self-care, you can create the conditions necessary for deep, mutually fulfilling connections with yourself and all your loved ones.

 Learn more about effective conflict management through the Relationship Coach.